atlanticbt/atlanticbt_attributesetfilter/readme.md

 Support
 -------
-If you have any issues with this extension, contact the author
+If you have any issues with this extension, open an issue on Github

 Contribution
 ------------